How To Use Social Proof For Maximum Conversions

 Getting the endorsement from a celebrity or an expert and displaying that on a website can have a positive influence on consumer behavior.

 When your visitors see the endorsement, they instantly think that as the celebrities or experts are happily using your product that means the product must be good.
 This actually helps them to take the action immediately.

 You don’t need to look for a movie star to get the endorsement.
 All you got to do is just find the influencers in your industry to get the endorsement.

 Let’s say your product is CRO tool.
 You need to find the best CRO experts to get the endorsement.

 Brain dean of Backlinko who provides SEO consulting and he uses the endorsement from “Neil Patel”, celebrity in digital marketing industry.

 #5.
 Adding the trust seals

 Trust seals are the symbols that reassure the visitors that their sensitive information is secure with you.
-Believe it or not, adding the trust seals on the websites can significantly improve their conversion rates.
+Believe it or not, adding trust seals on websites can significantly improve their conversion rates.
 Trust seals like Comodo Secure comes at free of cost by enabling Comodo SSL certificates.